mikeraimondi/streakeeper/docs/index.md

 * The "Deploy to Heroku" button to the left starts the installation process.
 Heroku is a service that will host your own, personal copy of Streakeeper.
 Please read the instructions fully before proceeding.
 * You may have to log in or create a Heroku account.
 See the [FAQ](#frequently-asked-questions) for more info.
 * After you've set up or logged in to Heroku, you'll see the "Create New App" page.
+"App name" can be left blank.
 The USERNAME and PASSWORD fields must be updated with your Duolingo credentials for Streakeeper to work.
 Your credentials are never stored anywhere except *your* copy of Streakeeper.
 All the same, we strongly recommend against re-using passwords.
 See [Security](#security) for more info.
 * After you click "Deploy app", Heroku will provision your instance of Streakeeper.
 Once it's done, you'll see a "View" button that will take you to the setup page for your new Streakeeper instance.
 * *You must click the "View" button or Streakeeper will not function properly*